Maine Medicaid Long Term Care Eligibility 2025

 ii.
 Personal effects and household goods.

 iii.
-One home (equity value limited to $858,000) is exempt if planning to return home within six months, a spouse, a child under 21, or a disabled person resides in it.
-The house can be transferred with no penalty to the spouse; a natural, adopted, or step child who is under 21, blind or disabled; a sibling who has equity interest in the home and lived with the institutionalized individual one year prior to institutionalization; another adult, who lived with the resident and provided care for at least two years thereby delaying institutionalization.
+One home (equity value limited to $750,000) is exempt if planning to return home within six months, a spouse, a child under 21, or a disabled person resides in it.
+The house can be transferred with no penalty to the spouse or qualified individuals under Medicaid rules.

 iv.
-One motor vehicle if the vehicle is used for the long term care recipient’s medical treatment, employment, modified to accommodate a disability, or the primary vehicle of the community spouse—no matter the value.
+One motor vehicle used for medical treatment, employment, disability modifications, or as the primary vehicle of the community spouse.

 vi.
 Actuarially sound annuities are considered exempt.